Friti-coder/LogIn-page/README.md

-# LogIn-page
+#Login page
-Hi there i maked thes page when me bored
+# Hi there, I made this page when I was bored.

+This page is default, but you can see it. :>